Relationship of Peter Mandelson and Jeffrey Epstein: Opposition leaders and backbenchers

-Starmer was heavily criticised for not attending the debate and for his judgment in appointing Mandelson.
+Starmer was heavily criticised for not attending the debate and for his judgement in appointing Mandelson.
 Opposition parties accused him of "hiding from questions" and called for an apology to Epstein's victims.
-The debate highlighted the newly-published emails that triggered Mandelson's firing.
+The debate highlighted the newly published emails that triggered Mandelson's firing.
 Dame Emily Thornberry, chair of the Foreign Affairs Committee, said "red flags were missed or ignored" and called for a review to ensure such mistakes do not happen again.
 Some MPs also suggested that relevant parliamentary committees should conduct pre-appointment hearings for senior positions.

-Conservative backbench MP David Davis, who secured the debate, accused Starmer of poor judgment, questioned the integrity of the vetting process, and highlighted what he calls a double standard applied to "Labour royalty".
+Conservative backbench MP David Davis, who secured the September 2025 debate, accused Starmer of poor judgement, questioned the integrity of the vetting process, and highlighted what he calls a double standard applied to "Labour royalty".
 Davis has described Labour's vetting process as "completely broken" and "implausible," stating that the information revealing Mandelson's close ties to Epstein was in "plain sight" long before the appointment.
 In the emergency debate, Davis told MPs that Starmer's standing had been "diminished" by the affair.
 He has also stated that it is "unfathomable" how Starmer could have thought it was wise to appoint someone with such a "chequered and murky background" to the important role of US ambassador.
 Davis has repeatedly called for full transparency, demanding that the government release all documents related to the appointment.
-He has also questioned whether Mandelson will receive compensation despite being sacked and has pushed for ministers to be more accountable for their decisions.
+He has also questioned whether Mandelson will receive compensation despite being dismissed and has pushed for ministers to be more accountable for their decisions.

-During the debate, Davis launched a scathing attack on Mandelson's character, claiming he was "easily dazzled by wealth and glamour" and that he "subcontracted his conscience for money".
+During the debate, Davis launched a scathing attack on Mandelson's character, stating he was "easily dazzled by wealth and glamour" and that he "subcontracted his conscience for money".
 Davis has brought up Mandelson's previous resignations from government under Tony Blair—for an undeclared home loan and assisting a wealthy businessman with a passport—as examples of his "abiding flaws".
 Davis has also highlighted Mandelson's consulting work for "extremely dubious Russian and Chinese firms," arguing this should have been a red flag during the vetting process.
 Davis has argued that this case proves the need for greater accountability for ministers and public officials.
 By securing the emergency debate, Davis has forced the government to address the issue in the Commons and will continue to press for answers, stating he is not satisfied with the responses given so far.
 Davis has been among those calling for stronger parliamentary scrutiny of such appointments, suggesting candidates for ambassadorial roles should face cross-questioning from relevant select committees.